Why Do Cats Sleep So Much? Here's What You Need To Know

 For cats, laziness is a way of life.
-When cats aren't eating, scratching, or asking to be scratched, they are usually catching 40 winks—or 60 winks or maybe 80 winks.
-Cats are very good at staying well rested.
-In fact, according to Animal Planet’s website, “Cats are among the top sleepers in the animal kingdom.”
-Cats average around 16 to 20 hours of sleep a day, with older cats and newborns sleeping significantly more.
-Indoor cats tend to sleep more than outdoor cats, too, because there is less to do and less to worry about.
+When cats aren't eating, scratching, or asking to be scratched, they usually catch some shut-eye.
+Cats are very good at staying well-rested.
+Cats average around 16 to 20 hours of sleep daily, with older cats and newborns sleeping significantly more.
+In fact, according to the Sleep Foundation website, "nearly 40% of cats sleep more than 18 hours per day."
+Indoor cats tend to sleep more than outdoor cats because there are fewer worries and less to do.

-While cats are snoozing, they are not always in deep sleep.
-As cat owners know, while a cat may be sleeping, if something interesting starts happening, the little furball springs to full attention.
+While cats are napping, they are not always in a deep sleep.
+As cat owners know, a cat may be sleeping, but if something interesting starts happening, the little furball springs to full attention.
 Cats sleep with one eye open, explains PetMD.com, "Deep sleep tends to last about five minutes, after which the cat goes back to dozing.
 This dozing-deep sleep pattern goes on until the cat wakes up."
-When they are in their deep sleeps, cats can dream, reports Catster.
+When they are in a deep sleep, cats can dream, reports Catster.
 "If you've seen your cat's whiskers or paws twitching while she's asleep, there's a good chance she's dreaming."